-To celebrate Big Screen’s upcoming tour to Cairns, Mission Beach, Kuranda and Babinda, here are a range of films featuring Far North Queensland, dating from 1899 to 2005.
+To celebrate Big Screen’s upcoming tour to Cairns, Mission Beach, Kuranda and Babinda, here are a range of films featuring Far North Queensland.

 A scriptwriter and a director argue their approaches to the problem of a comprehensive documentary about Australia: one favours an experimental style, the other a more conventional approach.
 Excerpts, wittily observed, from both proposed films indicate the faults of each, and the problems of making such a film are chronicled with considerable humour.
 Far North Queensland features from 13:40.

-Made to attract migrants and tourists to the Cairns region, the film depicts everyday work and leisure in Cairns in the 1960s.
+Life in Australia: Cairns (1964) was made to attract migrants and tourists to the Cairns region; the film depicts everyday work and leisure in Cairns in the 1960s.
 Includes footage of cane burning and cutting, sports such as fishing, and local tourism.

 Directed by John Milson.
-This film takes the form of a psychiatric session, using the metaphor as a way to explore the wonders of the Great Barrier Reef.
+Will the Great Barrier of Reef Cure Claude Clough (1967) takes the form of a psychiatric session, using the metaphor as a way to explore the wonders of the Great Barrier Reef.